Why I became a psychologist…

 - National Academy of Neuropsychology

 I spend my free time training and riding my horse, and particularly enjoy riding the beautiful trails in Colorado.
-I also go for rides on my scooter on weekends.

 I like hiking, improving my home, being with my family, eating good food, and photography.